DenTelezhkin/Ariadne/README.md

 ## SwiftGen integration

-[SwiftGen][swiftgen] is a powerful code generator, that is particularly useful for storyboards, because it can generate code required to instantiate view controllers and make this code to guarantee on compile-time that storyboard exists. `Ariadne` can build on top of that to produce a neat syntax to produce routes, like so:
+[SwiftGen][swiftgen] is a powerful code generator, that can be used to set you free from using String-based API, that is cumbersome and error-prone.
+For example with storyboards, SwiftGen is able to generate code required for instantiating view controllers and makes this code to guarantee on compile-time that storyboard and view controller exist. `Ariadne` can build on top of that, producing a neat syntax for route building, like so:

 ```swift
 let route = Storyboards.User.userViewController.builder.embeddedInNavigation().presentRoute()